Sunday 8:15 AM Holy Eucharist Rite I

 Men’s groups are forming!
 If you have have thoughts about the kinds of men’s offerings you’d like to see contact Dave Westfall or Cheryl Kelley.

 Monday Morning Men’s Group

 A small group of men gather at 7:00 AM on Monday mornings for coffee and conversation.
 The group meets at Panera.
 All men are warmly invited to participate.

 Have you been wanting to write that book, but just can’t seem to get started?
 Or want to learn to paint but think you don’t have any talent?
 Or feeling stuck in the creative endeavors you have undertaken?
 Join us as we work our way through Julia Cameron’s twelve week course, The Artist’s Way: Creativity as a Spiritual Practice.
 Learn how to use Cameron’s simple tools to unleash your creativity and enjoy participating in the flow of creative life.

-Save the dates and watch the newsletter and website for details.
-Our Advent Quiet Day will be December 14 and the Lenten Quiet Day March 14.
+Save the date and watch the newsletter and website for details about our Lenten Quiet Day on March 14.

 January 30 - February 1, 2020

 Join Fr.
 Stuart for an educational-experiential series for clergy and laypeople January 30 – February 1 at The University of the South in Sewanee, Tennessee.